lippmanry/xml_css_gen/README.md

   - Purpose: Will include a CSS tool tip for each panel

 To use this, clone the repo locally.
 It's easiest to use in a Jupyter Notebook so you can easily copy the output.

 ```from dashboard_generator import dashboard_gen```

 ```dashboard_gen(6,4)```

-One the dashboard gen has finished running, press the 3 buttons next to the cell output and click 'copy cell content'
+Once the dashboard gen has finished running, press the 3 buttons next to the cell output and click 'copy cell output'

 <img width="342" height="196" alt="image" src="https://github.com/user-attachments/assets/fa904326-7c19-4f01-b243-5f162e7e7a2b" />